XaaS and subscription business models: How business model innovation is driving growth strategies

 - Technology: Is your existing infrastructure able to support the strategic vision of the company?
 Business model innovation will require connected products that are networkable, digital, and even sensor-equipped – and the ability to use the data from the connected products and equipment within new processes.

-- Data: Is your data centralized or siloed?
+- Data: Is your data centralised or siloed?
 Business model innovation relies on advanced data modelling and predictive capabilities to support analytics and forecasting.

 - IT infrastructure: Is your IT core robust and flexible enough to share data across the value chain to support a range of models such as information technology/operational technology (IT/OT) collaboration?